 (It’s currently unknown if the anime will adapt the final 3 chapters of Shokugeki no Soma ~ Le Dessert in the main TV show or if it’ll be released as a final Food Wars!
 OVA episode.
 The spoilers section of this article provides a basic overview of the epilogue chapters.)

-Therefore, the second possibility is that Food Wars!
+Therefore, assuming the Fourth Plate is not a split-cour anime, the second possibility is that Food Wars!
 Shokugeki no Soma Season 5 will be the ending of the entire anime series.
 While that would mean waiting even longer to watch the manga’s ending be animated, there are far worse alternatives.

-Let’s just hope the ending of the Food Wars! anime does not receive the Tokyo Ghoul: re treatment.
-If that happens, the final 99 chapters could be crammed into a single 12-episode season.
+Let’s just be glad the ending of the Food Wars! anime did not receive the Tokyo Ghoul: re treatment.
+If that had happened, the final 99 chapters could have been crammed into a single 12-episode season.

 Impossible, you might say?
 Yes, Tokyo Ghoul:re was produced by Studio Pierrot, not J.C.
 Staff, but publisher Shueisha is the producer for the anime production committee for both series.

 The Food Wars!
 Shokugeki no Soma Season 4 release date is scheduled for October 11, 2019.
 Crunchyroll will begin streaming the series on that day.

 Although the production of Food Wars!
 Shokugeki no Soma: Shin no Sara (Food Wars!
 The Fourth plate) has been confirmed, the number of episodes has not been announced.